Your HOA at Work

 In 2021 LARMAC contracted with GMU Pavement Engineering to conduct an extensive evaluation of the private streets in Covenant Hills.
 With more than 2.3 million square feet of pavement surface area in Covenant Hills, asphalt is overwhelmingly the most expensive asset listed in the Covenant Hills Reserve Study.

-Following this evaluation, GMU presented LARMAC with a Pavement Management Plan (PMP) Report, which provided essential information pertaining to the current condition of the streets and a recommendation for optimizing street conditions and estimating the cost to maintain at an appropriate level going forward.
+Following this evaluation, GMU presented LARMAC with a Pavement Management Plan (PMP) Study, which provided essential information pertaining to the current condition of the streets and a recommendation for optimizing street conditions and estimating the cost to maintain at an appropriate level going forward.
 Implementing the recommendations from the PMP Report will extend pavement life and reduce the overall cycle cost over time of the Covenant Hills private streets.

-Project Updates:
+Project Timeline and Updates:

 Included as part of the Reserve Study approval, an updated funding plan was approved for Covenant Hills.
 This funding plan has been designed to build up reserves to a sufficient level over the next several years to fund future asphalt repair projects.